-Class Schedule:

-Class calendars will be given to students on the first day of class.
+Class Schedule: Class calendars will be given on the first day of class.
 This calendar shows all of the due dates for speeches, exams, and some assignments.
-Some due dates will be determined based on the needs of the class.
+Some dates will be determined based on the needs of the class.

-Attendance Policy
+Attendance and Absentee Policy:

 Students should attend all classes because we discuss concepts and go over assignments during class.
 You will also be required to participate in classroom activities, take quizzes and serve as evaluators for your classmates.
 It will be very difficult to pass this class if your attendance is poor.
 In-class work may not be made up and it is your responsibility to find out what you missed when absent.
 Please take care of this before or after class and not during class time.
 A student may not miss more than two weeks (four classes in a day class or two in a night class).
-Rather than withdraw you, once you exceed the allowable absences, your grade for the class will be reduced by one letter grade for each day you exceed the number of allowed absences.
-If you earn a B and have missed one above the allowed number, you will receive a C. If you have exceeded the allowed absences by two, you will receive a D. Once a student has been absent more days than he or she has been present, I reserve the right to withdraw you from the class.
+I reserve the right to withdraw you from the class when you have reached the maximum number of absences if you have not bothered to come and speak to me about your situation.
 It has been my experience that students will make time for that which is important to them.
 If this class and your success are important, then you will be in class.
 If you are not in attendance, I can only assume that you felt it was more important to be somewhere else (and sometimes it is).
 Whatever choices we make, we must be certain that we can live with them.